 What on Earth Is an Apostille?!

 What on earth is an apostille?
 Is that word even in English?
 Apostilles are important government documents.
 You may even need an apostille at some point!
+And they have to be the genuine article, for example, vital records validation may be required for deterring identity theft, immigration, and more.
 This article will explain what an apostille is, where to get one, and how to translate one.

 What Is an Apostille?